Robyn011/Banking_Application/README.md

 - **Input and Choice Handling**: The program uses a Scanner object to read the user’s input and a switch statement to handle the different actions based on the user’s choice.
 - **Looping**: A do-while loop ensures the menu keeps reappearing after each action, allowing the user to perform multiple operations until they choose to exit by selecting option 4.

+# How to run the project:
+Within the terminal firstly type in `javac BankApplication.java` to load the BankApplication class.
+Then run the app with `java BankApplication`.